 How to file for spousal support termination

 Unless an ex-spouse remarries or dies, the supporting party can only terminate payments through a court order.
-This is done by filing a motion with the court that states valid reasons relating to substantial and continuing changes in the financial circumstances of one or both of the parties that make the existing order unfair.
+Working with a specialized Denver family law attorney, this can be done by filing a motion with the court that states valid reasons relating to substantial and continuing changes in the financial circumstances of one or both of the parties that make the existing order unfair.
 A copy of the motion must be delivered to the receiving spouse.
 The court will then typically require some financial disclosures by both sides, may require mediation and set a hearing where both parties will present their evidence.
 If the termination motion is granted the court has to power to make it retroactive to the date the modification claim was filed.